BIUBIULUOXX/web-based-simulation/README.md

 # web-based-simulation

 This is my solution to my MSc Coursework for Simulation and Data Visualisation (7CCSMSDV).
-In this project, I build the website including the D3 charts to analyse type2 diabetes mellitus.
+In this project, I build the website including the D3 charts to analyse type2 diabetes mellitus.The template of my website i used was from WCF(https://github.com/Wuchenwcf/Web-templates).
+The data is based on https://github.com/SridharCR/Diabetes_Prediction.
+I am really appreciate WCF and Sridhar.

 ## Table of Contents